neonate/connections-workboard/README.md

 ## Current Status

-The app is currently in **Phase 2** with a fully functional MVP.
-Users can manually enter puzzle words and organize them using drag-and-drop.
-The next major milestone is implementing screenshot-based word extraction using OCR technology.
+The app is currently in **Phase 3** with a fully functional MVP and smart input methods.
+Users can either manually enter puzzle words or use ChatGPT to extract words from screenshots.
+The next phase focuses on enhanced features like save/load functionality and game state management.